 Once I started roasting vegetables instead of steaming or boiling, I started enjoying more vegetables.
 Roasting vegetables adds more flavor and they hold onto spices and seasoning well.
-Like this roasted delicata squash.

 Whenever I’ve made these maple and cranberry roasted brussels sprouts for Thanksgiving, they are always a favorite.

 Brussels Sprouts– they need to be washed trimmed and cut in half.

 Dried Cranberries– I used orange-flavored ones which imparted even more flavor.